invicticide/fractive/doc/source/scripting.md

 Advances the story to the named section.
 This is exactly the same thing that happens when the player clicks a link to a section macro.
 The advantage to calling this in Javascript is you could retrieve the target section name from a variable, or build it dynamically (use with care!)

+## Core.RefreshCurrentSection

+	Core.RefreshCurrentSection()

+Reloads the current section without creating a new history entry.
+Not commonly used.

 [{icon-forward} Next: Event handlers]({@Scripting-EventHandlers})

 {{Scripting-EventHandlers}}